drigovz/visualstudio-docs.pt-br/docs/extensibility/creating-a-basic-project-system-part-2.md

     </ZipProject>
     ```

-7. Adicione isso \<PropertyGroup > ao arquivo de projeto:
+7. Adicionar \<este> do PropertyGroup ao arquivo do projeto:

     ```
     <PropertyGroup>